 - 5.7.6 Data was provided by the Countryside and Rights and Way division of Bradford Council from a survey of four sites carried out in late spring / early summer 2000.
 Three of the sites give access onto moorland which is part of the South Pennines SPA: Cow and Calf (Ilkley Moor), Shipley Glen (Rombalds Moor) and Penistone Hill (Haworth Moor).
-The following paragraphs summarise the data, while the full dataset is included at Appendix III.
-The majority (62%) of visitors to all three sites travelled less than 10 miles, with 41% travelling less than 5 miles, and an overwhelming majority of visits were made by car (75%).
+The following paragraphs summarise the data, while the full dataset is included at Appendix V. The majority (62%) of visitors to all three sites travelled less than 10 miles, with 41% travelling less than 5 miles, and an overwhelming majority of visits were made by car (75%).
 The proportion walking to their chosen site was 13%, with 5% arriving by bus and 4% travelling by train. - 5.7.7 Over three-quarters of visitors (87%) had been to their site previously, with over a quarter (29%) making frequent visits, 12% visiting regularly, 46% occasionally, and 13% not having visited in the previous twelve months.
 The sites are generally most popular with older people, with those over 50yrs making up 38% of respondents.
 People aged 31-50yrs formed 37% of respondents, 19-30yr olds made up 22% of the sample, with children (<18yrs) representing 3%. - 5.7.8 Reasons for making the visit varied widely, but the list is comparable to the activities mentioned in paragraph 5.7.1.
 Walking (34%) was the most popular activity, following by dog walking (20%), visiting the moor (12%) and making a day trip (11%).
 Other popular activities included getting some fresh air and exercise (3% combined), picnicking (1%) and taking in the scenery (2%).
 'General' recreation and visiting while on holiday were frequent (7% combined) while a number of location-specific activities were also popular, such as climbing at the Cow and Calf Rocks, visiting Bracken Hall (Shipley Glen) and the Bronte Connection (Haworth). - 5.7.9 Interviewees were asked to describe the good and bad points about their chosen site.
-Again there were differences between sites (see Appendix III), particularly regarding local features, but some common messages prevail.
+Again there were differences between sites (see Appendix V), particularly regarding local features, but some common messages prevail.
 A third (33%) of all respondents valued the scenery most highly, while associated characteristics were also favoured such as 'peace and quiet' (11%) and 'openness' (8%).
-The wildlife interest (3%), walking (8%), fresh air (7%) the ability to take the dog for a walk (4%), accessibility (4%), parking (2%), good path network (3%), facilities (e.g. café; 2%) and child-friendliness (3%) were important to several of those taking part.
+The wildlife interest (3%), walking (8%), fresh air (7%) the ability to take the dog for a walk (4%), accessibility (4%), parking (2%), good path network (3%), facilities (e.g. café; 2%) and child-friendliness (3%) were important to several of those taking part. - 5.7.10 Notably, 37% of people could not identify a bad point to the site they visited.
+Chief among the problems identified by others was litter or fly-tipping (23%), followed by lack of or substandard facilities (e.g. toilet 9%, litter bins 4%, or picnic tables 1%), dog fouling (7%), poor signage (4%), poor paths (2%), insufficient parking (3%), overcrowding (2%), and the weather (2%).

-- 5.7.10 Notably, 37% of people could not identify a bad point to the site they visited.
-Chief among the problems identified by others was litter or fly-tipping (23%), followed by lack of or substandard facilities (e.g. toilet 9%, litter bins 4%, or picnic tables 1%), dog fouling (7%), poor signage (4%), poor paths (2%), insufficient parking (3%), overcrowding (2%), and the weather (2%). - 5.7.11 This visitor data, whilst not sufficiently comprehensive to fully inform the Appropriate Assessment, already points to some interesting patterns which are distinct from those affecting the southern heathland SPAs.
+5.7.11 This visitor data, whilst not sufficiently comprehensive to fully inform the Appropriate Assessment, already points to some interesting patterns which are distinct from those affecting the southern heathland SPAs.
 For example, the distances travelled to reach the sites appear to be greater, but with less frequent visits being made by each respondent.
 The range of activities undertaken is more diverse, with proportionately fewer people visiting specifically to walk the dog.
-On the other hand, as in the southern heaths, open aspect, valued landscapes and views and peace and quiet are important features, whilst accessibility and well planned and maintained facilities and visitor infrastructure all have a role in making the sites successful. - 5.7.12 The assessment that follows identifies known relationships between recreational visitors and effects on wildlife sites, but cannot identify specific housing number thresholds or quantify the scale and type of mitigation measures that might be required, without a more detailed understanding of visitor activity.
+On the other hand, as in the southern heaths, open aspect, valued landscapes and views and peace and quiet are important features, whilst accessibility and well planned and maintained facilities and visitor infrastructure all have a role in making the sites successful.